chrusty/devops-manifesto/Cassandra/Exercises/Replication-and-consistency.md

 #### Inspect the sstable
-Now you should be able to run bash in the appropriate cassandra container, find the sstable directory for your table, use “apt-get install binutils" to install the “strings" binary, flush the table to disk, and use “strings" to print some contents of the sstable.
+Now you should be able to run bash in the appropriate cassandra container, find the sstable directory for your table, use "apt-get install binutils" to install the "strings" binary, flush the table to disk, and use "strings" to print some contents of the sstable.

 ##### Run an interactive bash shell in the container
 ```docker exec -it cassandra-x bash```